Mechanical-Advantage/AdvantageScope/docs/tabs/VIDEO.md

 _[< Return to homepage](/docs/INDEX.md)_

-The video tab allows for the log data to be compared with a match video.
+The video tab allows for the log data to be compared side-by-side with a match video that was separately recorded.
 The steps below show how to load a video and synchronize it with the log.

 ## Step 1: Load the Video

 To load a video, select the box labeled "\<Click Here\>" under "Source".
 Most common video formats are supported.
 After choosing a file, the timeline on the bottom right begins turning blue to indicate the frames that have been cached (this step is necessary for smooth playback).

+> Note: This feature is intended for match-length videos.
+Due to the frame conversion required, loading a much longer video may have a negative impact on performance.

 ![Loading a video](/docs/resources/video/video-1.gif)

 ## Step 2: Navigate the Video

-After loading a video, the playback controls for the video and log are still independent.
-Use the timline and buttons on the bottom right to control the video playback.
+When a video is initially loaded and has not yet been synchronized with the log data, the playback controls for the video and log are still independent.
+Use the timeline and buttons on the bottom right to control the video playback.
 The following keyboard shortcuts are also supported:

 - **Cmd/ctrl + /** = toggle playback
 - **Cmd/ctrl + →** = move forward one frame